triviality/old_blog_that_supports_sage/_posts/2014-12-27-Subgroup-Lattice-Edges.md

   </script>
 </div>

-## Subnormal Series
+## Coloring edges
+In the [previous post]({% post_url 2014-12-17-Subgroup-Lattice-Color-Vertices %}), we colored vertices according to whether the corresponding subgroup was normal (or abelian, or a Sylow subgroup, etc.) These are properties that depend only on each individual subgroup.

+However, suppose we want to see the subnormal series of the group.
 A [subnormal series](http://en.wikipedia.org/wiki/Subgroup_series#Normal_series.2C_subnormal_series) is a series of subgroups where each subgroup is a normal subgroup of the next group in the series.

-In the [previous post]({% post_url 2014-12-17-Subgroup-Lattice-Color-Vertices %}), we colored vertices according to whether the corresponding subgroup was normal (or abelian, or a Sylow subgroup, etc.) These are properties that depend only on each individual subgroup.

-However, checking whether a particular series of subgroups is a subnormal series requires checking *pairs* of subgroups to see whether one is a normal subgroup of the other.
+Checking whether a particular series of subgroups is a subnormal series requires checking *pairs* of subgroups to see whether one is a normal subgroup of the other.
 This suggests that we color *edges* according to whether one of its endpoints is a normal subgroup of the other endpoint.

 The edges of the [Hasse diagram](http://en.wikipedia.org/wiki/Hasse_diagram) of a poset are the pairs $(h,k)$ where $h$ is [covered by](http://en.wikipedia.org/wiki/Covering_relation) $k$ in the poset.
 This means that $h < k$, with nothing else in between.
 We thus obtain all the edges of a Hasse diagram by calling `P.cover_relations()` on the poset $P$.